Objectives of The Academic Center for Excellence (ACE)

 - Paid position

-- Opportunity to work with, collaborate, and develop working relationships with faculty and staff on campus
+- Opportunity to collaborate and develop working relationships with faculty and staff

 - Résumé builder